lucaaiello/graphical-models-for-boundary-detection/README.md

 # graphical-models-for-boundary-detection
-This is a repository containing all the codes used in Detecting Spatial Health Disparities Using Disease Maps - Aiello &amp; Banerjee
+This is a repository containing all the codes used in "Detecting Spatial Health Disparities Using Disease Maps - Aiello &amp; Banerjee"